Fun Things To Do in Lisbon

 - Get tips on wine, petiscos, food, and fado from a friendly guide on this food tour.

 - Culinary Backstreets has some of the coolest food tours around.
 Check out their offerings in Lisbon, and be sure to use discount code “WKNDGD” to get 5% off Culinary Backstreets food tours.
+If you are looking for a Lisbon food and wine tour you should check here!

 - Visit the wineries of Alentejo and the lovely town of Evora on a day trip from Lisbon.